Shopify/hydrogen-v1/docs/framework/sessions.md

 ## `useSession` component hook

-Within server components, you can read from session data with the `useSession` hook.
+Within server components, you can read session data with the `useSession` hook.

 ### Example code